by Celeste Lipford and Terry Lipford - last updated on 11/7/2025

 It isn't obvious in this picture, but these are very small ferry boats.
 It held fewer than 15 vehicles, and it was able to do that only by careful positioning & parking by the crew.

 From Switzerland, we drove on the Italian E35 autostrade to the Lugano area, where we got onto the SS340 to Menaggio.
 This was a very challenging drive, as the SS340 was frequently a narrow two lane road with numerous side streets.
 There are not many street or highway signs, so you have to be utilizing your mapping Application, or you will never find the Auto Ferry dock in Menaggio!
+This may have been the most stressful driving we did that day, as the streets are narrow and there were numerous side streets and turns that we had to make to reach the area where SS340 ran parallel to Lago di Lugano.

 However, you must pay attention to where each Auto Ferry is going, otherwise, you might wind up in Tremezzo when you really wanted to go to Varenna!
 Not to worry though, each boat crew shouts out what their destination is before they load cars or passengers.